 Chapter 16: Privacy, Context, and Oversharing: Reputational Challenges in a Web 2.0 World.
 Our online reputation can be at risk when personal information spreads farther than expected.
 Michael Zimmer and Anthony Hoffman address the twin risks of information spreading beyond its intended context and oversharing of personal information.
 New technologies have eroded control over information flows.
 Tools meant to increase convenience can also propagate information far beyond its intended context and audience.
 The idea of "contextual integrity" suggests informational norms that should be adhered to, and whose violation raises privacy concerns.
 Zimmer and Hoffman use examples from Facebook, and from instances of "oversharing" (inappropriately pushing intimate details to near-strangers).
 They suggest giving users more feedback on and control of their informational flows, and encouraging better design of future information-sharing and reputational platforms.

 "Social networking sites should provide users with easier means to manage their identities across contexts, and provide users with visual feedback as to how far their information sharing might extend."
+(Zimmer and Hoffman)

 Chapter 17: The Future of Reputation Networks.
 How will reputation systems evolve in practice?
 Jamais Cascio suggests that there are two basic issues to watch.
 Ratings can be given directly by participants, or be emergent from other factors.
 Participation can be constrained within particular communities, or be universal.
 Cascio discusses how combining these two issues gives four fundamental types of reputation networks: Direct-constrained, Direct-universal, Emergent-constrained, and Emergent-universal.
 Four short future scenarios then illustrate how each of the four types of reputation networks might unfold.